Chapter 8 Variable Importance Measures

 • Note that partial dependence plots are mostly useful for continuous covariates.

-8.2 Uncertainty in Variable Importance Measures
+8.3 Uncertainty in Variable Importance Measures

 • Many machine learning/penalized regression methods generate measures of variable importance.

-• Random forests generate variable importance scores.
+• Random forests and boosting with trees both generate variable importance scores.

 • Partial dependence plots are useful for assessing the impact of a covariate for any learning method.